Coptic literature: Dialects

 The standard literary dialect of Coptic was Sahidic and the majority of surviving texts are in that dialect.
 There are up to six other recognized dialects of Coptic—Bohairic, Fayyumic, Lycopolitan, Akhmimic, Subakhmimic and Oxyrhynchite—and further idiolects.
 The identification of a text's dialect can narrow down its place of origin.
 All of the dialects are represented in the literature to some degree, especially Bohairic in the late period.

 Manuscripts

 Coptic was written on parchment, papyrus and ultimately paper.
 Early texts were written on scrolls, but with the rise of Christianity the codex came to dominate.
 Almost all surviving manuscripts are incomplete (fragmentary) codices.
-Scrolls continued to be use into the Christian period for magical texts.
+Scrolls continued to be used into the Christian period for magical texts.
 There are also some short works, such as school texts, found on ostraca and boards.

 Most manuscripts have been recovered from abandoned monasteries, the most important being the White Monastery.
 The Morgan Collection comprises 58 volumes discovered in 1910 in the library of the Monastery of Saint Michael in the Fayyum.
 The local library collection consists of some 5000 volumes, a few fragments of which have been acquired by the Egyptian Museum in Cairo.